Laabh-Gupta/llm-genai-practice-projects/README.md

-# 📌 Overview #
+# 📌 Overview

 This repository is a consolidated collection of my LLM and Generative AI practice projects, experiments, and study notebooks.
 It brings together all the small applications, demos, exploratory notebooks, and learning-based implementations I built while studying:

-- Large Language Models (LLMs)
+- **Large Language Models (LLMs)**

-- Prompt Engineering
+- **Prompt Engineering**

-Embeddings & Vector Databases
+- **Embeddings & Vector Databases**

-Text Classification & Summarization
+- **Text Classification & Summarization**

-PDF/Document Parsing
+- **PDF/Document Parsing**

-Conversational AI
+- **Conversational AI**

-RAG (Retrieval-Augmented Generation) pipelines
+- **RAG (Retrieval-Augmented Generation) pipelines**

-NLP fundamentals
+- **NLP fundamentals**

 The purpose of this repo is to maintain a single organized place for all GenAI mini-projects I completed during my learning phase.
-Each folder contains a self-contained project with its own scripts, sample inputs, and requirements.txt, ranging from simple chatbots to data extraction tools.
+Each folder contains a self-contained project with its own scripts, sample inputs, and `requirements.txt`, ranging from simple chatbots to data extraction tools.

 While these are not production-grade applications, they demonstrate:

-My understanding of LLM workflows
+- My understanding of LLM workflows

-Hands-on projects across multiple domains
+- Hands-on projects across multiple domains

-Usage of OpenAI, Hugging Face, and classical ML models
+- Usage of OpenAI, Hugging Face, and classical ML models

-Real-world document processing and automation tasks
+- Real-world document processing and automation tasks

-Experimentation with conversational AI and text generation
+- Experimentation with conversational AI and text generation

 This repo acts as both:

-A knowledge base of everything I studied (ML, NLP, GenAI), and
+- A knowledge base of everything I studied (ML, NLP, GenAI), and

-A personal practice lab where I experimented with multiple frameworks to strengthen my skills.
+- A personal practice lab where I experimented with multiple frameworks to strengthen my skills.

 It includes various LLM-powered tools such as:

-ChatGPT-like interfaces
+- ChatGPT-like interfaces

-MCQ generators
+- MCQ generators

-Resume screeners
+- Resume screeners

-Email and marketing content generators
+- Email and marketing content generators

-PDF invoice extractors
+- PDF invoice extractors

-Customer-care call summarizers
+- Customer-care call summarizers

-Support chatbots
+- Support chatbots

-Code reviewers
+- Code reviewers

-CSV/Document analysis apps
+- CSV/Document analysis apps

 Each project section below explains:

-What the app does
+- What the app does

-Which libraries or APIs it uses (OpenAI, HF Transformers, etc.)
+- Which libraries or APIs it uses (OpenAI, HF Transformers, etc.)

-Input and output formats
+- Input and output formats

-How to run it
+- How to run it

-Environment variables required
+- Environment variables required

-This repository reflects my journey in learning and applying Machine Learning → NLP → LLMs → GenAI applications through hands-on practice.
+This repository reflects my journey in learning and applying **Machine Learning → NLP → LLMs → GenAI** applications through hands-on practice.

 ---